FirelyTeam/firely-docs-firely-server/tools/firely-server-import.rst

 To monitor the counters for FSI, you can execute the following command:
 ::

-  dotnet-counters monitor --counters 'System.Runtime','FSI Processing'  --process-id <preocess_id>
+  dotnet-counters monitor --counters 'System.Runtime','FSI Processing'  --process-id <process_id>

 where *<process_id>* is the PID of the running FSI tool.